mc3359/Single-Wire-Keypad/README.md

 # Solution
 Using a simple MCU with built-in R-2R DAC and analog op-amp as voltage buffer, like the PIC16F1704, to generate a stable analog voltage output.
 Detection of key press is by conventional matrix scanning method.

 The Arduino's keypad lib is ported to PIC16F for this implementation.
-MPLAB-X is the tool-chain.
+MPLAB-X tool-chain is used.

 # Description
 1. This is based on Arduino's keypad library and ported to PIC16F1704